Early 2019 - Enjoying the beauty of the standard model of particle physics

 Early 2018 - PolishingSeveral particle tangles have been updated: now the tangle model reproduces all known experimental data in a consistent way.
 I gave a talk on the topic at the DPG meeting.
 A researcher encouraged a publication.

 The limitations of the standard model of particle physics

 High-energy physics is split in two camps.
-Experimentalists find that there are no differences between the Standard Model and experiments.
-Many (but not all) theoreticians state that the Standard Model has fundamental flaws built-in.
+On the one side, many experimentalists and theorists find that there are no differences between the standard model and experiments.
+On the other side, certain physicists state that the standard model has flaws.

-Behind this split is a battle for funds.
-If a theoretician proposes a theory that does not predict any new effect, there are no funds.
-Even experimentalists only get money for searches for something new.
-Thus, many researchers, to get money, incorrectly state that the present theory has flaws, then back improbable new theories, and finally find nothing.
+Behind this split of opinions is a battle for funds.
+If a researcher proposes a theory that does not predict any new effect, there are no funds.
+Theorists and experimentalists only get money for searches for something new.
+Thus, many researchers, to get money, tend to state that the present theory has flaws, tend to back improbable new theories, and finally find nothing.

 Avoiding unification - and exceptions